jangler/ytool/README.md

 	Commands:
-	  playlist  print the URLs of videos in a playlist search    print the URLs of videos matching a query title     print the title of a video at a URL
+	  playlist  print the URLs of videos in a playlist search    print the URLs of resources matching a query title     print the title of a video or playlist at a URL

 **ytool playlist**